ianstormtaylor/slate/Contributing.md

 Please include tests and docs with every pull request!

-## Running Examples
+## Repository Setup

+The slate repository is a monorepo that is managed with [lerna](https://github.com/lerna/lerna).
+Unlike more traditional repositories, this means that the repository must be built in order for tests, linting, or other common development activities to function as expected.

-To run the tests, you need to have the Slate repository cloned to your computer.
+To run the build, you need to have the Slate repository cloned to your computer.
 After that, you need to `cd` into the directory where you cloned it, and install the dependencies with `yarn` and build the monorepo:

 ```
 yarn install
 yarn build
 ```

+## Running Examples

+To run the examples, start by building the mono repo as described in the [Repository Setup](#repository-setup) section.

 Then you can start the examples server with: